-You should let HMRC know before you start any voluntary work.
+You should let His Majesty's Revenues and Customs (HMRC) know before you start any voluntary work.

 9. Child Benefit

 You may undertake any form of voluntary work without it affecting your Child Benefit entitlement.

 10. Carer's Allowance

 Carer's Allowance is a benefit which may be paid to those who look after a disabled child or adult who receives certain parts of Disability Living Allowance or Personal Independence Payment or who gets Attendance Allowance.
 You may undertake any form of voluntary work without it impacting on your Carer's Allowance entitlement, as long as you are still able to provide care for 35 hours per week.